ary-na/Smart-Board/README.md

 Mevada, R., 2022.
 How can I style a JavaFX menu and its items in CSS?. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/21912946/how-can-i-style-a-javafx-menu-and-its-items-in-css?noredirect=1&lq=1> [Accessed 14 April 2022].

+Mrak, 2022.
+How to extend custom JavaFX components that use FXML. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/31569299/how-to-extend-custom-javafx-components-that-use-fxml> [Accessed 24 May 2022].

 Pankaj, 2022.
 Java SQL Blob - JournalDev. [online] JournalDev.
 Available at: <https://www.journaldev.com/44618/java-sql-blob> [Accessed 27 April 2022].

 Parashar, A., 2022.
 How to change the tab pane style. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/17091605/how-to-change-the-tab-pane-style> [Accessed 11 May 2022].

 Parashar, A., 2022. set background color in scrollpane. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/20118574/set-background-color-in-scrollpane> [Accessed 11 May 2022].

+Pedamkar, P., 2022.
+SQL DELETE Row | How to Implement SQL DELETE ROW | Examples. [online] EDUCBA.
+Available at: <https://www.educba.com/sql-delete-row/> [Accessed 24 May 2022].

 Pereda, J., 2022.
 In javafx, how to change scrollbar arrow color?. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/42808539/in-javafx-how-to-change-scrollbar-arrow-color> [Accessed 11 May 2022].

 Pethani, A., 2022.
 Switching between Scenes (Screens) in JavaFx using the FXML. [online] Gist.
 Available at: <https://gist.github.com/pethaniakshay/302072fda98098a24ce382a361bdf477> [Accessed 11 April 2022].

+Pratt, E. and mh-dev, 2022.
+How do I add margin to a JavaFX element using CSS?. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/16977100/how-do-i-add-margin-to-a-javafx-element-using-css> [Accessed 24 May 2022].

 Pratyaksa, D., 2022. javafx-mvc/Person.java at main · dipto-pratyaksa-rmit/javafx-mvc. [online] GitHub.
 Available at: <https://github.com/dipto-pratyaksa-rmit/javafx-mvc/blob/main/src/main/java/com/javafx/mvc/model/Person.java> [Accessed 11 May 2022].